 Miaka: *no change in expression*

-Pfft, maybe he wasn’t the most important of the Suzaku seven, but hell, he deserves more respect that this.
+Maybe he wasn’t the most important of the Suzaku seven, but he deserves more respect that this.

 Chiriko’s only talent, that’s shown in like, one episode, is that he’s smart.
 End of story.

 He’s a young child studying to be a government official.
-And that’s it.
+That’s it.

 He gets less attention than Mitsukake and that’s just pathetic.
 He only gets one episode to introduce himself and he’s basically the equivalent to a lamp until he dies.